vbrick/rev-client-js/README.md

 # Vbrick Rev Client Library (beta)

 This is a javascript client library for interacting with the [Vbrick Rev API](https://revdocs.vbrick.com/reference).
-It should work in node.js 14+, evergreen browsers (i.e. not IE), and deno.
+It should work in node.js 16+, browsers, and deno.

 This library is intended for use with **[VBrick Rev](https://vbrick.com)**.